 Startup Marketing – What Is Content Marketing?

-Content marketing is a marketing strategy which involves creating and distributing valuable content to drive conversions.
+Content marketing is a marketing strategy that involves creating and distributing valuable content to drive conversions.

 So why do you need it?

 To put it simply, people have become pretty immune to traditional advertising and startup marketing.
 We’re bombarded with thousands of marketing messages every single day, so naturally, we block lots of these out:

 - UX testing shows that “banner blindness” is a thing.
 On a website, people are likely to ignore information presented in banners because that’s where ads are often placed.

 - How often do you willingly watch an entire YouTube ad?

 - And – not to labour the point – but plenty of services have a premium service where a main selling point is you won’t get ads (Spotify, for example.)

 So it’s not even always a matter of ignoring ads.
 People actively dislike them and will go as far as to pay to not see them.
 They’re just not primed to invest in a product on the basis you’re shoving it in their face.
 Especially when they’re just trying to watch a compilation of people falling over.